OwnGoalStudio/XXTouchElite/docs/appendix/process-scheduling.md

 #### Parameters and Return Values

-- file_path *String*
+- file_path *string*
-- success *Boolean*
+- success *boolean*

 #### Description

-Creates or locks the **file path** and writes the script process's process ID as text.
+Creates or locks the **file path** and writes the script process’s process ID as text.
 This is equivalent to a [`pidfile`](https://unix.stackexchange.com/questions/12815/what-are-pid-and-lock-files-for), preventing multiple singleton scripts from running simultaneously.

 #### Example